teiResa/teiResa/README.md

 <!-- I have left this file very messy intentionally.
 I am enjoying bbbbbbbb watching this file grow and reform.
 It is interesting for me.
 Teeeeeeeeest gggggggg yyyyyyy cccccccccc vvvvvvvv  bbbbbb ddddddddd gggggggg pppppppppp ttttttttt eegfgeeeeeeee mmmeeeeeee ewwwww keeeeeeeeeeeey

 And I have been making great strides with digital art.
-I'm starting to not hate everything I make.
+I'm starting to not hate everything I make. fgdddddddddd

 I am currently working on 30 days of drawing daily.
 I might keep going with it to 100 days like ïdid with the drinking streak.
 Non-drinking, but I should probab ly calculate whether I have passed 100 days yet.